MIS 145: Management Information Systems 4cr.

 MIS 300: Project Management 4cr.

 This course covers managing a project start up, scope, time lines, cost, quality, people, communications, risk, and procurement.
 The project management methods taught are suitable for a wide variety of project types such as software development or business projects.
 Project management software will be used to provide students with hands-on experience in a business environment.
+Same as MAGT-300.
+Offered every fall.
 (COLLABLDR,WRITCOM)

 MIS 340: Systems Analysis and Design 4cr.